Tims777/travel-score/project/slides.typ

       - Where can go as a tourist?
         - Is it safe?
-        - Can you afford it?
+        - How affordable is it?
         - What is there to do?
     ],
     [#image("report/media/map_of_america.svg", height: 100% - 1em)],